successible/markdown-wiki/README.md

 > Note: All of these libraries are disabled by default.
 If desired, you can enable them in your VS Code Settings. `proselint` can also be a bit slow, so it does not run on every text change.
 Instead, you need to save the document for `proselint` to run.

+You may want to more than just your open file.
+These commands make that possible.

+- `Analyze Files`: Analyze every file in your workspace with enabled libraries.
+This command will also check for missing wiki links and missing asset links.

+- `Delete Orphaned Assets`: Delete any asset not linked in a Markdown file.
+Specifically, this command will delete any files of type `png`, `jpeg`, `jpg`, `svg`, `gif`, `wav`, or `mp3`.
+This command is destructive, so use it carefully!

 ## Footnotes

 Managing Markdown footnotes is a pain.
 Use these commands to automate that task away!